Pablo123GitHub/recipes/README.md

 # Recipes

+A simple website application where you can add your cooking recipes.

 This is a Ruby on Rails project built from a [Udemy Course](https://www.udemy.com/pro-ruby-on-rails-rails5/)

 The app is deployed on [Heroku](https://desolate-fjord-91325.herokuapp.com/)... still work in progress, but the main features are available.